pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 application must somehow be able both to persist the events, and then recover the entities.

-Please note, storing and replaying event to persist and reconstruct application state is the primary capability and inner core of this library.
-The domain and application and interface layers are offered as a supplement to the infrastructural capabilities, and have been added to the library partly as a way of shaping and validating the infrastructure, partly to demonstrate how the core capabilities may
+Please note, storing and replaying events to persist and to reconstruct the state of an application is the primary capability of this library.
+The domain and application and interface capabilities are offered as a supplement to the infrastructural capabilities, and have been added to the library partly as a way of shaping and validating the infrastructure, partly to demonstrate how the core capabilities may